EarthObservationSimulator/orbitpy/docs/validation.rst

 	:align: center

 STK Coverage Tests: Model
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ground point access capabilities of OrbitPy's :class:`orbitpy.orbitpropcov.OrbitPropCovGrid` class were also verified against STK results.
+There are two methods which can be specified for coverage calculations involving Rectangular sensors: *ProjectedSphericalPointInPolygon* and *DirectSphericalPointInPolygon*.
+Verification of both the methods were done.
 The orbit propagation settings for these tests remain identical to the settings used for the propagation tests.
 In order to make these tests as modular as possible, most of the orbits used were previously tested in the propagation tests.

 STK settings were matched to OrbitPy wherever possible.
 STK uses a variable time step for access calculations, so OrbitPy's one second time step wasn't matched exactly.
 Rather than reporting a binary access value for each grid point at each timestep, like OrbitPy does, STK simply outputs the access intervals for each grid point; the STK output was converted to OrbitPy's format for comparison.

 STK uses a different default coordinate frame definition for its sensors.
 Like in OrbitPy, the Z axis can be set to nadir alligned with the ECF velocity constraint.
 However, the X axis is alligned with the satellite's velocity vector, wherease in OrbitPy, the Y axis takes this position.